-If the child continues not to make progress despite vigorous additional and different resources being utilised, the school in liaison with the parents can request the Local Education Authority to make a statutory assessment of the child's SEN. If the LEA agrees, it collects information from all the people who have been involved with the child.
+If the child continues not to make progress towards their long term outcomes despite enhanced provision, vigorous additional and different advice and resources being utilised, the school in liaison with the parents can request the Local Education Authority to make a statutory assessment of the child's SEN. If the LEA agrees, it collects information from all the people who have been involved with the child.
 From this the LEA Special Needs Officer decides whether the child needs an Educational Health Care Plan to meet their needs.
-The East Sussex SEND Matrix gives an indication of the level of need that allows schools and parents to evaluate whether a request for statutory assessment might be appropriate and the statutory assessment paperwork has a checklist that indicates the necessary evidence that is required.
-Parents can request statutory assessment of their child's needs by contacting East Sussex directly.
+The East Sussex SEND Matrix gives an indication of the level of need at tested and enhanced level that allows schools and parents to evaluate whether a request for statutory assessment might be appropriate and the statutory assessment paperwork has a checklist that indicates the necessary evidence that is required.
+Parents can request statutory assessment of their child's needs by contacting East Sussex directly https://lspace.eastsussex.gov.uk/